Tom French (Northern Ireland politician): Political career

 French worked closely beside Malachy McGurran who was a major figure in the northern republican movement from the late 1950s and a Vice-President of Official Sinn Féin.
 He was heavily involved in McGurran's various election campaigns and when McGurran died in 1978, French won the local by-election to fill his seat on Craigavon Borough Council.
 He remained a councillor, alternating between representing the Loughside and Craigavon Central areas, until 1993 when he lost his seat.
 He also unsuccessfully contested Armagh in the 1982 Assembly election and subsequent 1983 by-election and contested one of its successor constituencies, Upper Bann at every election from its creation in 1983 until 2005.
 His best result was the 19% which he polled in the 1986 by-election where he was the only candidate opposing the sitting MP.
 In 1996 he was an unsuccessful candidate in the Northern Ireland Forum election in Upper Bann.

 He was a member of the Ard Comhairle / Central Executive Committee of the Workers' Party for many years.
 In 1992, he was elected Chairman of the Workers' Party in the North and in 1996 was elected to the position of Party President, replacing Marian Donnelly.
 He retired from that position in 2000 and was replaced by Seán Garland.
 He stepped down from the Ard Comhairle some years later.

 Personal life

-An avid opera lover and considered to have a fine singing voice, Tom French participated in the Wexford Opera Festival on several occasions.
+He was married to Frances French, and they had five children together.

+He was an opera singer, poet, and writer.
+He was a member of the Lough Neagh Writers' Group.

 He died after a long battle with Parkinson's disease on 12 March 2023.